PuppyPi/richdatashets-live-ethercalc-java/README.md

-# richdatashets-live-ethercalc-java
+# richsheets-live-ethercalc-java
-(TODO) A connector for Richdatashets to Ethercalc (in Java)
+(TODO) A connector for Richsheets to Ethercalc (in Java)

 Resources:
 + https://ethercalc.net/